 - 5. Choose a Size & Amount: The image preview window will rescale as the item size is changed.

 - 6. Save Changes: Make your updates permanent.

 IMPORTANT: The design layout page will always be in imperial inches, even when your site preferences for the Marketplace are set to metric.
-Review What Are the Basics in Sizing Your Design for hints as a metric artist and How the preview - or digital proof - works below.
+Review What Are the Basics in Sizing Your Design for hints as a metric artist and How the preview window works below.

 There are two primary ways to review your work using the tools on the design layout page:

 - Using the image preview window as a basic digital proof.